So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 You have no idea why this happened and it’s getting so bad that you can no longer see your fish clearly.

 What you’re witnessing is likely caused by a bacterial bloom, which is typical for new fish tanks.
+Typically, the cloudiness is the result of too many nutrients in the water or an interrupted Nitrogen cycle.

 However, this could also happen in an established tank and the cloudiness usually appears after you’ve changed a portion of the water.